jbrooksdata/2022-olympic-curling/README.md

 # 2022 Olympic Curling Data

-Repository for the 2022 Beijing Winter Olympics curling tournaments.
+Repository for the 2022 Beijing Winter Olympics men's, women's, and mixed doubles curling tournaments.

 ## Data

-- Women's and mixed doubles data coming soon!
 - Game-by-game stats for players and teams, player bios, and standings are available in .csv format.
 - Player, game, and team ID numbers provided for joins.
 - Data was taken from the NBC Olympic API using R.
 - Project inspired by [Alyssa Longmuir's Twitch streams](https://www.twitch.tv/aklongmuir) working with women's hockey data.
+- Package coming soon? 👀

 ## References